+6. Peek inside Fort Canning Centre

 Did you know that Fort Canning Centre was once a British Army barracks in 1926 before being reinvented as a place for the arts in the 1990s?
-Right now, it’s currently closed, but the building is being considered by NParks to be reused as a heritage museum in the future, which will hopefully feature exhibits that showcase the history and natural history of the area.
+It’s currently closed, but the building is being considered by NParks to be reused as a heritage museum in the future, which will hopefully feature exhibits that showcase the history and natural history of the area.
 We can’t wait!

 Fort Canning Centre, 5 Cox Terrace, Singapore 179620

 7. Skate along Armenian Street Park

 The hill might be too steep, but the Armenian Street Park is now 100% pedestrianised – woohoo!
 That means more places for the little ones to skate and scoot about.
 So strap on those helmets and zoom your way from Fort Canning Park to Bras Basah, Bugis, and the Civic District.
 Check out the plant collections showcased in mobile planter boxes around the main park for a little look into the Peranakan culture.

 8. Tour the Battlebox

 The Battlebox was part of the British army headquarters during WWII.
 Located in the heart of the city, the Battlebox was the site of “the worst disaster and largest capitulation in British history”.
 Always wondered how Singapore, dubbed the ‘impregnable fortress’, ended up surrendering to the Japanese?
 The answers lie within the Battlebox.
 Spoiler alert: it was inside the Battlebox that the British decided to surrender Singapore to the invading Japanese on 15 February 1942.

 If you’re keen to experience the history yourself, tours can be pre-booked on Fridays to Sundays and start from $20 per adult and $10 per child (seven to 12 years old).
 You won’t be allowed to snap any selfies here (postcards are sold at the gift shop) or take notes, so best to bring the bigger kids and history buffs.